m-a-l/pokedex-api-laravel/README.md

 ## TODO
 ### Must have
-- [ x ] make a csv class to read the csv and make it into a collection.
+- [x] make a csv class to read the csv and make it into a collection.
-- [ x ] create a Pokemon model, and the appropriate database migration
+- [x] create a Pokemon model, and the appropriate database migration
-- [ ] create an import command from the csv to the pokemons table
+- [x] create an import command from the csv to the pokemons table
 - [ ] create the PokemonController, with postman documentation
 ### Should have
+- [ ] Heroku implementation
 - [ ] Commands, import : Bulk import instead of save in foreach
 - [ ] create an autentication method for the API (use passport)
     - note : add a updated_by to the Pokemon class for more security